majorgamerjay/to_our_future/src/vol_1_page_23.md

 gushing out of her chest pouring down on my face.
 Some of it even went into my mouth.

+"Damn it!
+I should've finished my job quickly" She shouted as her realization kicked in.

 I look back and see it's the police.
 No.. it's not just the police, it's the RAB.
 The Rapid Action Battalion squad.
 They responded to the distress signal and shot the lady.